 At the same time, the Bologna reforms help to make European universities and colleges more competitive and attractive to the rest of the world.

 The Bologna Process also supports the modernisation of education and training systems to make sure these meet the needs of a changing labour market.
 This is important as the proportion of jobs requiring high skills grows, and the demand for innovation and entrepreneurship increases.

 What has been done so far?

 A lot of progress has been made in implementing the reforms, as shown by the regular reports.

-- enhancing the quality and relevance of learning and teaching;
+- an inclusive and innovative approach to learning and teaching;

 Who are the members?